-Certificates may be used exclusively for electronic signing (sealing).
+Certificates for electronic signature/seal may be used exclusively for electronic signing (sealing).
 Generation and management of the certificates is subject to requirements defined for certificates used exclusively in providing the service of nonrepudiation (nonRepudiation defined bit).

 EuroCert has keys to electronic certification of certificates and CRLs (keyCertSign and cRLSign).
 Respective public key may be exclusively used for verification of certificates and CRLs.